pallets/flask/docs/foreword.rst

 To me, the "micro" in microframework refers not only to the simplicity and small size of the framework, but also to the typically limited complexity and size of applications that are written with the framework.
+Also the fact that you can have an entire application in a single Python file.
 To be approachable and concise, a microframework sacrifices a few features that may be necessary in larger or more complex applications.

 For example, Flask uses thread-local objects internally so that you don't have to pass objects around from function to function within a request in